-Dave Hurta graduated from the University of Alberta‘s Faculty of Rehabilitation Medicine with a Bachelor of Science in Physical Therapy in 2001.
-Since graduation, he has built an extremely busy private practice in Grande Prairie, AB. and he is currently the owner of Kinesis Physical Therapy Corp.
+Dave graduated from the University of Alberta‘s Faculty of Rehabilitation Medicine with a Bachelor of Science in Physical Therapy in 2001.
+Since graduation, he has built an extremely busy private practice in Grande Prairie, AB and he is currently the owner of Kinesis Physical Therapy Corp.

 Dave has a special interest in the management of sports injuries, temporomandibular joint dysfunction and complex spinal conditions utilizing a combination of manual therapy techniques, targeted rehabilitative exercise and dry needling.
 Having completed extensive post-graduate education in the area of orthopaedics and having achieved internationally recognized qualifications in hands-on manual and manipulative therapy, he was awarded fellowship standing with the Canadian Academy of Manipulative Physiotherapy in 2011 (FCAMPT).

-Steven Novakowski was raised in Grande Prairie, and returned to the city in 2015 upon completing his education.
-He graduated from the University of Calgary in 2013, obtaining a Bachelor’s of Kinesiology, with Distinction.
-In 2015, he completed his Masters of Science in Physical Therapy at the University of Alberta.
+Steven was raised in Grande Prairie, and returned to the city in 2015 upon completing his education.
+He graduated from the University of Calgary in 2013, obtaining a Bachelors of Kinesiology, with Distinction.
+In 2015, he completed his Master of Science in Physical Therapy at the University of Alberta.

 Steven has a professional interest in concussion management, vestibular rehabilitation, and manual therapy.
 He is an R2P and SHIFT Certified Concussion Management Provider, and is looking forward to further professional development opportunities within his areas of interest.
 Steven currently manages the Concussion Rehabilitation Program at Kinesis Physical Therapy and has presented extensively on Concussion Rehabilitation throughout Northwestern Alberta.
 He also has a passion for sport and adapted physical activity; he previously spent two years as a coach, trainer, and manager with the Calgary Sledge Hockey Association, has worked as a rehabilitation consultant for the Grande Prairie Storm Junior hockey team, the Grande Prairie Drillers football team and is currently the trainer for the Grande Prairie Athletics Senior Hockey Team.

-Brodi Lockhart was born and raised in Beaverlodge where he developed a lifelong passion for physical activity and sport.
+Brodi Lockhart was born and raised in Beaverlodge, AB, where he developed a lifelong passion for physical activity and sport.
 Brodi attended the University of Calgary, receiving a Bachelor of Kinesiology, with Distinction.
-He then completed his Masters of Physical Therapy at the University of Alberta.
+He then completed his Master of Physical Therapy at the University of Alberta.

 Brodi has a professional interest in manual therapy, and has a goal of receiving certifications in acupuncture and Intramuscular Stimulation (IMS).